petralarisa/start_stop/README.md

 So please modify accordingly.

+Please read the comments inside each file and modify accordingly.

+when you clone this repo, don't forget to zip the python file before running terraform apply.

 Also, one more thing to note: certain terraform versions might cause you to encounter error for i_am_role_policy resource.
 If that happens to you, please try to downgrade your terraform version.

 for reference : https://github.com/terraform-providers/terraform-provider-aws/issues/9918